 This sounds really suspicious.
 Don't buy the program!
 We recommend bringing your laptop to a U-M Computer Showcase location, where a consultant can do a virus scan and mitigation for you.
-See the Showcase Support and Repair webpage for more information about their services and hours: http://www.itcs.umich.edu/repair/
+See the Showcase Computer Support and Repair Service for more information.

 Subject: VERY IMPORTANT - BIG VIRUS COMING !!!
 PLEASE READ & FORWARD!!!